CBielstein/APRSsharp/CONTRIBUTING.md

 ### Issues and Discussion

-Please feel free to open, comment on, or otherwise be involved with [issuesin this repository](https://github.com/CBielstein/APRSsharp/issues).
+Please feel free to open, comment on, or otherwise be involved with [issues in this repository](https://github.com/CBielstein/APRSsharp/issues).
 All bug reports, feature suggestions, user input, debugging, and more are more than welcome.

 ## Code Contributions